Features

 and paid_media_spends

-Ensure that the paid media data is complete and accurate before proceeding.
+In general, it's important to ensure that the paid media data is complete and accurate before proceeding.
 We will talk more about the variable transformations paid media variables will be subject to in the Variable Transformation section.

 Organic Variables